muratk3n/thirdwave/en/2021/03/power-of-nations-beckley.md

 most of eastern China plus Taiwan and its outlying islands.
 Japanese expansion stopped only when it ran afoul of the United States, which decisively defeated Japan in 1945.

+Obviously Japan was more powerful than China during their rivalry.
+Yet by standard metrics, China appeared to have far greater power resources.
+China’s population, GDP, and military were several times larger than Japan’s, but Japan had greater net resources because it was much more efficient than China ...